 — Don’t miss out on these Sydney activities —

 Our visit to the University of Sydney harry potter location

-When you walk up towards Sydney University, from the outside it looks like any other building inspired by English architecture; beautiful gothic stone masonry, intricate stained glass windows.
-The real magic happens when you step through the archway and into its courtyard.
+When you walk up towards Sydney University, from the outside it looks like any other building inspired by English architecture; beautiful gothic stone masonry intricately stained glass windows.
+Long gardens and winding paths lead up to the grand entrance but the real magic happens when you step through the archway and into its courtyard.

-Once inside the court yard, it’s easy to imagine Mud bloods and Wizards walking around here donned with capes and wands, fighting off trolls, playing quidditch.
-There are striking similarities between Sydney University and Durham Cathedral, where the outdoor quardren scenes were really filmed.
-It’s no wonder the muggles here have set up their own quidditch teams.
+Once inside the courtyard, it’s easy to imagine Mud bloods and Wizards walking around here donned with capes and wands, fighting off trolls, playing Quidditch.
+There are striking similarities between Sydney University and Durham Cathedral, where the outdoor quadrant scenes were really filmed.
+It’s no wonder the muggles here have set up their own Quidditch teams.
 What’s the first scene it makes you think of?
 For me, it’s when Ron Weasley throws up slugs thanks to evil Malfoy haha.

 If all this wasn’t enough though, since our magical visit I have learnt that they also have a Grand Hall here similar to that in the film, complete with it’s very own hogwarts emblem to mark an important milestone for the building.
 You see, this buildings fame goes beyond that of its magical roots; it is Australia’s first university, dating right back to 1850.

 Getting to Hogwarts Sydney